-if the hours have stabilised, consider moving to a fixed-hours contract no work has been undertaken for a period of at least 3 months, and no future work is planned contact your HR Business Partner for advice.
+if the hours have stabilised, consider moving to a fixed-hours contract if no work has been undertaken for a period of at least 3 months, and no future work is planned contact your HR Business Partner for advice.

 Employees (whether on a fixed-hours or a variable-hours contract) are entitled to all employment rights subject to the length of time they have worked for the University, and have entitlement to contractual benefits offered by the University, access to some of which is subject to a minimum length of service.
 Entitlement to contractual benefits by employees on variable-hours contracts may be on a pro-rata basis, where appropriate.

 Tier 2 visa holders cannot be placed on a variable-hours contract as their hours and salary are specified in their visa.
 If part-time hours are being considered for someone on a Tier 2 visa, the Staff Immigration Team must be contacted as any such changes may affect the conditions of the visa and may need to be reported to the Home Office.